TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.batchbatchaccounts/retiredvmsizes-public.md

   },
   "ingestionClientIdentities": [],
   "recommendationTimeToLive": 86400,
-  "version": 2.0,
+  "version": 3.0,
   "learnMoreLink": "https://aka.ms/batch_a8_a11_retirement_learnmore",
-  "description": "Delete your pool ", "longDescription": "Your pool is using A8-A11 VMs, which are set to be retired in March 2021.
-Please delete your pool and recreate it with a different VM size.", "potentialBenefits": "Avoided Batch job interruption", "actions": [
+  "description": "Delete and recreate your pool with a different VM size", "longDescription": "Your pool is using A8-A11 VMs, which are set to be retired in March 2021.
+Please delete your pool and recreate it with a different VM size.", "potentialBenefits": "Avoid potential interruptions", "actions": [
     {
       "actionId": "8edfb036-cb3a-4dba-ae80-3e405c68cabd",